 Zibi is on unceded Algonquin Anishinabeg territory.

-All of the land in Eastern Ontario and Western Quebec, including Parliament Hill and Zibi (to name just two examples), are the ancestral territory of the Algonquin Anishinabeg Nation.
+All of the land in Eastern Ontario and Western Quebec, including Parliament Hill and Zibi (to name just two examples), are the ancestral territory of the Algonquin Anishinabe Nation.
 These lands were never surrendered or treatied.
 We have always acknowledged this, and we are working to draw attention to this widespread reality and the deep implications it has here in this part of Canada.
-If you own a house in the region, you too own land on unceded Algonquin Anishinabeg territory.
+If you own a home in the region, you too own land on unceded Algonquin Anishinabe territory.

 The land is dramatically changed from its original state.

-Chaudière Island is dramatically larger than its original size; expanded with industrial fill to facilitate commercial growth.
+Chaudière Island is significantly larger than its original size, having been expanded over the last two centuries with industrial fill to facilitate commercial growth.
 Albert Island also no longer resembles its pre-industrial dimensions.
-What is now the Gatineau mainland was originally an island (“Wright Island”) surrounded by water on all sides.
-Water levels in the area fluctuated up to 28 feet throughout the year and seasons.
+What is now the Gatineau mainland was originally an island (“Wright Island”), surrounded by water and a log slide along what is now known as rue Laurier.
+Ottawa River water levels in the area fluctuated up to 28 feet throughout the year and seasons.
 The islands were little more than rocks in a tumultuous rapid.
 The ring dam and the many dams and control structures upstream have subdued the once dramatic seasonal fluctuations.
 The geomorphological and archaeological evidence makes it clear that the area where Zibi will be built (which excludes Victoria Island) was largely uninhabitable and inhospitable.